James Levine: Health problems and death

 In the summer of 2011, Levine underwent further surgery on his back.
 In September 2011, after he fell down a flight of stairs, fractured his spine, and injured his back while on vacation in Vermont, the Met announced that he would not conduct at the Met at least for the rest of 2011.

 After two years of surgery and physical therapy, Levine returned to conducting for the first time on May 19, 2013, in a concert with the Metropolitan Opera Orchestra at Carnegie Hall.
 Levine conducted from a motorized wheelchair, with a special platform designed to accommodate it, which could rise and descend like an elevator.
 He returned to the Met on September 24, 2013.
 The same type of platform was present in the Met orchestra pit for his September 2013 return performance.

 For many years, both Levine and the Met denied as unfounded the rumors that Levine had Parkinson's disease.
 As New York magazine reported: "The conductor states flatly that the condition is not Parkinson's disease, as people had speculated in 'that silly Times piece.'"
 But in 2016, both he and the Met finally admitted that the rumors were true.
 Levine had in fact had Parkinson's since 1994.
 The Washington Post noted: "It wasn't just the illnesses, but the constant alternation between concealment and an excess of revelation that kept so much attention focused on them and away from the music."

 Levine died in his Palm Springs home on March 9, 2021.
 Len Horovitz, his personal physician, announced Levine's death on March 17 and said that he had died of natural causes.
+There was no public funeral or memorial service, and his burial site was not publicly disclosed.